-It is impracticable and undesirable for the JSE’s requirements and procedures to attempt to govern all circumstances that may arise in commercial practice.
-Accordingly, the Listings Requirements fall into two categories as follows:

-(a) general principles (“the General Principles”) which are set out below and which must be observed in all corporate actions and also in all submissions pertaining to securities listed and to be listed; and

-(b) the main body of the Listings Requirements (“the main body”) which consists of the sections, schedules and practice notes.
-The main body is derived from the application and interpretation of the General Principles by the JSE.

-Moreover, the spirit of the General Principles and the main body may be applied by the JSE in areas or circumstances not expressly covered in the Listings Requirements.
-The JSE has discretion to modify the application of a requirement contained in the main body in exceptional circumstances, for example when the JSE considers that the strict application of the requirement would conflict with the General Principles.
-Accordingly, users of the Listings Requirements must at all times observe the spirit as well as the precise wording of the General Principles and main body.
-If there is any doubt as to the interpretation or application of the Listings Requirements, users must consult the JSE.
+General Principles [Copied verbatim from Introduction, as amended]

-The general principles (the “General Principles”) must always be observed in the application of the Requirements.
-The JSE may modify the application of the Requirements, where the JSE considers that the strict application to be in conflict with the General Principles.
-The General Principles are as follows:
+1.3 The general principles must always be observed in the application and interpretation of the Requirements. .
+The general principles are as follows:

-(a) to ensure the existence of a market for the raising of primary capital, an efficient mechanism for the trading of securities in the secondary market, and to protect investors;
+(a) to ensure the existence of a market for the raising of capital, an efficient mechanism for the trading of securities, and to protect investors;

-(b) to ensure that securities will be admitted to the List only if the JSE is satisfied that it is appropriate for those securities to be listed;
+(b) to ensure that securities are only listed if the JSE is satisfied that it is appropriate to be listed;

-(c) to ensure that full, equal and timeous public disclosure is made to all holders of securities and the general public at large regarding the activities of an issuer that are price sensitive;
+(c) to ensure that full, equal and timeous public disclosure is made to all holders of securities and the general public regarding the activities of an issuer that are price sensitive;

-(d) to ensure that holders of relevant securities are given full information and are afforded adequate opportunity to consider in advance and vote upon any of the following:
+(d) to ensure that holders of securities are given full information and are afforded adequate opportunity to consider in advance and vote upon:

 (i) substantial changes in an issuer’s business operations; and

-(ii) other matters affecting a listed company’s constitution or the rights of holders of securities;
+(ii) other matters affecting an issuer’s constitution or the rights of holders of securities;

-(e) to ensure that all parties involved in the dissemination of information into the market place, whether directly to holders of relevant securities or to the public, observe the highest standards of care in doing so, which would include adherence to Section 81 of the FMA;
+(e) to ensure that all parties involved in the dissemination of information into the market place observe the highest standards of care in doing so, which includes adherence to Section 81 of the FMA;

-(f) to ensure that all holders of the same class of securities of an issuer are accorded fair and equal treatment in respect of their securities; and
+(f) to ensure that holders of the same class of securities are accorded fair and equal treatment in respect of their securities; and

-(g) to ensure that the Listings Requirements, and in particular the continuing obligations, promote investor confidence in standards of disclosure and corporate governance in the conduct of applicant issuers’ affairs and in the market as a whole.
+(g) to ensure that the Requirements promote investor confidence in standards of disclosure and corporate governance in the conduct of applicant issuers’ affairs and in the market as a whole.

 Suspension of securities

-Suspension initiated by the JSE

-1.6 The JSE may, subject to the suspension provisions of the FMA, and if either of the following applies:

-(a) if it will further one or more of the objects contained in Section 2 of the FMA, which may also include if it is in the public interest to do so; or
+1.4 Subject to 1.11, the JSE may suspend the listing of securities if it will further one or more of the objects of the FMA, which may include the following events :